rndrmu/IcVR/README.md

-# ⚠️The Development of the Desktop client is indefinetly paused ~until i can find a method to block ads effectively~
+# ⚠️The Development of the Desktop client is indefinetly paused ~until i can find a method to block ads effectively~<sup>Am 2 dum 2 make actual scraper, so me has 2 use api</sup>
 ### ~In the meantime p~Please use [The Web Version](https://icyv.gq) or, if you don't like material design you can also use [the old version](https://horizon.projects.duckforceone.gq/)

 [![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)](https://forthebadge.com)